Goppa code and quantum stabilizer codes from plane curves given by separated polynomials: Introduction

 \section{Introduction}

 After Goppa’s construction \cite{77tores}, ideas from algebraic geometry proved influential in coding theory.
-He came up with the brilliant concept of connecting a code $C$ to a (projective, geometrically irreducible, nonsingular, algebraic) curve $\mathcal{X}$ defined over $\mathbb{F}_q$, a finite field with $q$ elements.
-This code comprises two divisors $D$, and $G$, with one of them, $D$, being the sum of $n$ distinct $\mathbb{F}_q$ rational points of $\mathcal{X}$.
+He proposed the brilliant concept of connecting code $C$ to a (projective, geometrically irreducible, non-singular, algebraic) curve $\mathcal{X}$ defined over $\mathbb{F}_q$, a finite field with $q$ elements.
+This code comprises two divisors, $D$ and $G$, with one of them, $D$, being the sum of $n$ distinct $\mathbb{F}_q$ rational points of $\mathcal{X}$.
 It becomes out that the minimum distance $d$ of $C$ satisfies

-This is one of the key aspects of Goppa’s construction.
-In general, there is no lower bound known on the minimum distance of an arbitrary code.
-This bound is relevant only if $n$ is large enough.
+This is one of the key aspects of Goppa’s work.
+In general, there is no known lower bound for the minimum distance of an arbitrary code.
+This bound is only relevant if $n$ is sufficiently large.
 Since $n$ is upper bounded by the Hasse-Weil upper bound

-where $g$ is the genus of the underlying curve, it is of significant interest to study curves having numerous rational points; see \cite{66tores}, and \cite{33tores}.
+where $g$ is the genus of the underlying curve; it is of significant interest to study curves with numerous rational points; see \cite{66tores} and \cite{33tores}.

-$AG$ codes from the Hermitian curve have extended in numerous publications; see \cite{10maria,24maria,25maria,26maria,44maria,46maria,47maria}.
-Also, a family of Hermitian self-orthogonal classical codes is from algebraic geometry codes developed in \cite{44jin,55jin,66jin}.
+$AG$ Codes from the Hermitian curve have been extended in numerous studies; see \cite{10maria,24maria,25maria,26maria,44maria,46maria,47maria}.
+In addition, a family of Hermitian self-orthogonal classical codes are derived from the algebraic geometry codes developed in \cite{44jin,55jin,66jin}.
+Also, Vahid introduced the Goppa code from Hyperelliptic Curve \cite{aut, N23, miss, auta, shiraz}, from plane curves given by separated polynomials \cite{ M23, behsep, Nourozi2024, code, esfahan}, and he explained them in his Ph.D. dissertation in \cite{phd}.
+Optimization frameworks are instrumental in addressing complex challenges across disciplines, including power systems and quantum coding theory.
+Refs \cite{hamid, hamid1} utilize mixed-integer programming to explore trade-offs in resource allocation, emphasizing the balance between operational efficiency and cost in ancillary service markets.
+Similarly, Ref \cite{hamid2} introduces robust optimization techniques to address reserve deliverability under uncertainty, showcasing innovative methods to simplify computational complexity while preserving system reliability.
+These works demonstrate how optimization-based approaches manage trade-offs between performance metrics and constraints, a concept central to power systems and robust quantum systems design.

-Section \ref{se33} introduces basic notions and preliminary results of $AG$ codes and plane curve given by separated polynomials curves.
-Sections \ref{sec44} contain the quantum Goppa code on curve $\mathcal{X}$.
+Section \ref{se33} introduces basic notions and preliminary results of $AG$ codes and plane curves given by separated polynomial curves.
+Section \ref{sec44} presents the quantum Goppa code on curve $\mathcal{X}$.